10 Awesome Team Outing Ideas in Seattle

 Seattle is an innovative, creative city, and you’ll find team-building exercises here that you won’t find anywhere else.
 Whether you want something physical, intellectual, or just plain fun, we hope these 10 team outing ideas in Seattle inspire you to plan your own adventure.

 If nothing on this list strikes your fancy, browse Peerspace to find even more team retreat ideas.
 You can even use the ideas we listed here as inspiration but enjoy it privately as a group from your Peerspace venue.
-Between these ideas, your amazing Peerspace venue, and a your helpful local host, your team outing is going to be epic!
+Between these ideas, your amazing Peerspace venue, and your helpful local host, your team outing is going to be epic!

 Find a unique event space in Seattle on Peerspace